thoughtbot/Delta/README.md

 ## About

-Flux is maintained by Jake Craige.
+Delta is maintained by Jake Craige.

 ![thoughtbot](https://thoughtbot.com/logo.png)

-Flux is maintained and funded by thoughtbot, inc.
+Delta is maintained and funded by thoughtbot, inc.
 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 We love open source software!